Alzheimer’s and Driving in the UK: Navigating Transportation Challenges

 3. Community support initiatives: Various community support initiatives aim to improve accessibility and inclusivity within public transport services.
 For example, schemes are in place to assist elderly or disabled individuals with boarding and getting off buses or trains.

 4. Specialised services: Additional specialised transport options specifically cater to certain groups such as schoolchildren, senior citizens, or individuals with disabilities.
-These services prioritise safety and while meeting specific needs within the community.
+These services prioritise safety and comfort while meeting specific needs within the community.

 With these comprehensive public transport options available throughout the UK, individuals can rely on accessible and efficient means of travel without relying on personal vehicles.